holepunchto/jsonrpc-mux/readme.md

 ### `muxer.protomux`

 The [`Protomux`](https://github.com/mafintosh/protomux) instance providing the protocol multiplexing layer.

+Read and write.
+Can be dynamically set to replace the Protomux muxer.

 ### `channel.request(method, params, opts}) => Promise`